mmmohajer/react-native-test/readme.md

 expo login
 Also, be sure to use real device

+Notice for publishing app:
+It's best practice to have the size of icon (icon.png) file in 1024px X 1024px

+To optimize assets:
+npm i -g sharp-cli
+npx expo-optimize

+Publish app
+expo publish --release-channel staging
+Note: staging is the name of environment, (it can be prod as well or any other name)

+in app.json, versionCode and buildNumber must increase everytime

+expo build:ios
+expo build:android

 cmd+d ==> Open developer menu in ios simulator cmd+m ==> Open developer menu in android simulator cmd+right/left